The Perfect Chocolate Cake recipe paired with a Perfect Chocolate Buttercream then decorated with simple rosettes. This is the perfect cake!

 If you simply must not use coffee, you can substitute hot water.

 This is one of the best chocolate cake recipes I have ever had the pleasure of eating.
-Its moist and fudgey but still has a light cake crumb.
-Its got a depth of flavor (which I would attribute to the coffee) and a distinct rich deep chocolate essence.
+Its moist and fudgy but still has a light cake crumb.
+It’s got a depth of flavor (which I would attribute to the coffee) and a distinct rich deep chocolate essence.

-I want to share with you my three best tips for making the perfect chocolate cake.
+I want to share with you 3 AMAZING TIPS for making the perfect chocolate cake recipe.

 - Sift together all dry ingredients.
 Cocoa is notoriously lumpy and you do not want lumps in your cake.
 Make sure you sift all dry ingredients at least twice.